-While close to being NPV neutral (with the exception of the tax allowance), the proposed changes would result in payments for ElectraNet's share of ISP projects being weighted towards the early period of an asset's life, substantially increasing costs for consumers in the near to medium term, with lower prices later in the life of the asset.
+While close to being NPV neutral (with the exception of the tax allowance), the proposed changes would result in payments for TransGrid's share of ISP projects being weighted towards the early period of an asset's life, substantially increasing costs for consumers in the near to medium term, with lower prices later in the life of the asset.

-As estimated by CEPA, between 2020-2035, the price impact of PEC on ElectraNet's (and TransGrid's) customers would be, on average, 0.05 cents/kWh (real 2018\$) higher under the derogation compared to the status quo, across the period.
+As estimated by CEPA, between 2020-2035, the price impact of PEC on TransGrid's (and ElectraNet's) customers would be, on average, 0.05 cents/kWh (real 2018\$) higher under the derogation compared to the status quo, across the period.
 This price impact becomes larger if additional ISP projects are considered.

-The AER also estimates that, between 2023-2028 (ElectraNet's next regulatory control period), the investment in the SA portion of PEC will increase the transmission component of residential customer electricity bills in SA by \$15 per annum under the current rules, and \$19 per annum if the proposed derogation is made.206
+The AER also estimates that, between 2023-2028 (TransGrid's next regulatory control period), the investment in the NSW portion of PEC will increase the transmission component of residential customer electricity bills in NSW by \$19 per annum under the current rules, and \$26 per annum if the proposed derogation is made.222Importantly, this analysis of the consumer impact of the proposed changes does not include TransGrid's other ISP projects such as Humelink or VNI Minor and so is also likely to materially understate the impact on consumers of the proposed changes.223

-More generally, the bringing forward of revenues through the changes proposed by ElectraNet would:
+More generally, the bringing forward of revenues through the changes proposed by TransGrid would: